yunnie05/Data-Structure/README.md

 - public T remove(int pos): removes element in position pos and returns its value.
 - public SinglyLinkedList<T> copy(): creates and returns the copy of the list.
 - public void duplicate(): duplicates each element in the list.
-- public int count(T value): counts and returns the number of occurences of valua on the list.
+- public int count(T value): counts and returns the number of occurences of value on the list.
 - public void removeAll(T value): removes all occurences of value on the list.

 [Week 6](https://github.com/yunnie05/Data-Structure/tree/main/Week%206)